What is Inpatient Treatment?

 Finding the right inpatient treatment program is a personal decision, and you should take the time to consider all your options.
 Here are the advantages that you need to look for:

-Those who opt for inpatient treatment often also suffer from mental health issues.
-These are called co-occurring disorders.
-Mental health issues tend to worsen the addiction and vice-versa, creating a vicious cycle that is almost impossible to break without help.
+Often, those who opt for inpatient treatment are also suffering from mental health issues.
+These is called co-occurring disorders.
+The presence of mental health issues tends to worsen the addiction, and vice-versa, creating a vicious cycle that is almost impossible to break without help.

 Co-occurring disorders pose a unique challenge for both patients and care providers.
-Finding a facility with staff with the training and know-how to handle such cases is critical.
+It is critical to find a facility with staff that have the training and know-how to handle such cases.

 Costs of Inpatient Treatment